Released 8 December 2016

 If you install the Horizon Agent on a Windows 10 or Windows Server 2016 operating system, and the scaling is not set to 100%, you cannot drag and drop applications from the primary monitor in a multi-monitor setup to another monitor.
 This issue can occur because of incorrect cursor input.

 Workaround: Set the Horizon Agent DPI setting to 100% scaling.

-After a recompose, refresh, or rebalance operation with a persistent disk, Windows 10 version 1511 desktops might fail to start, or become untiled from the Start menu.
+After a recompose, refresh, or rebalance operation with a persistent disk, Windows 10 desktops might fail to start, or become untiled from the Start menu.
 Windows applications can include applications such as Windows Store, native applications, Edge Browser, and Cortana Search.
-This issue does not affect version 1607 CBB / LTSB or later.
+This issue affects multiple version of Windows 10 intermittently, depending on applications used.
 This problem affects the following desktop types:

 - Linked-clone dedicated desktops with a persistent disk where the persistent disk is used to store app settings.

 - Linked-clone floating desktops with Persona Management enabled that use a persistent disk as a local disk and the Persona Management setting Roam Local Settings Folders enabled.